 - data visualization and demonstration for quick insights

 You'll notice that while the last two are necessary for a completed evaluative report, the first offers great insights into an organization's impact hypothesis.
 Effectively demonstrating this hypothesis alongside a roadmap for data collection for analysis impacts communication in its own right.

 Here's a quick tale of two cities: the first was dreamt up with a clear vision that was well communicated.
 This allowed for strategic planning.
 The infrastructure and city development, built from the ground-up, evolved into a beautifully efficient community.
 The second, a city built organically over time - subject to the whims of a diverse array of mayors and stakeholders, grew into a large and clumpy conglomerate of traffic and inequity.

-When it comes to building your impact framework, starting your assessment journey, you can follow the design of the first city - even if your organization is no where near new.
-However, it is just as powerful to have a well established impact framework that nods to the organization's history (no matter how inconsistent a story it is), while outlining a definitive impact hypothesis alongside a way forward.
-You can make the data waiting period a productive one - building out the documentation for your organization's historical context and your impact framework.
+When it comes to building your impact framework, starting your assessment journey, you can follow the first city's design - even if your organization is nowhere near new.
+However, it is just as powerful to have a well-established impact framework that nods to the organization's history (no matter how inconsistent a story it is) while outlining a definitive impact hypothesis alongside a way forward.
+You can make the data waiting period a productive one - building out the documentation for your organization's historical context and impact framework.
 This clarity in vision will be a bold cornerstone of supporting narrative once the data does roll in for assessment and demonstration.

 Communicating Part I: Your Impact Framework

 So, you've got your framework in place.
 Now what?
 Knowing where to put it starts by understanding your framework's value and why people are interested.
-By explaining your impact framework you are engaging your stakeholders (donors, beneficiaries, board, staff, public) in a transparent way - looping them in to your practices and processes.
+By explaining your impact framework, you engage your stakeholders (donors, beneficiaries, board, staff, public) transparently - looping them into your practices and processes.
 It is a credibility-building exercise.